In a nutshell

 - Decision making on plans, programmes or policies, such as a land use plan or an energy plan.
 This is called Strategic Environmental Assessment (SEA).

 The main objectives and key stages of ESIA and SEA are similar.
 But the actual scope and relevant stakeholders can be quite different.

 What the NCEA looks for in an environmental assessment process:

-- information: Does the process deliver the information needed for decision making?
-Information on the impacts of the proposed action, but also on alternative decision options, mitigitation measures, and how to manage impacts after decision making.
+- Information: Does the process deliver the information needed for decision making?
+Information on the impacts of the proposed action, but also on alternative decision options, mitigitation measures and the management of impacts after decision making.